laderast/magic-of-markdown/magic-of-markdown.md

 ## Rstudio and Pandoc

 RStudio actually has pandoc built in, with a limited set of options.
 If you want your markdown to execute code, you will have to use this version of pandoc.
+I usually just use Rstudio's "Knit" option to translate my documents.

+You can also use the following command to render a document.
+Make sure your YAML specifies the options.

+`rmarkdown::render("input.Rmd")`

 ## Rstudio/Markdown Example: